megalus/stela/README.md

 log_filtered_value = true
 ```

-Also, you can use decorators for fine-tuning logging (you can use these decorations multiple times):
+Also, you can use decorators for fine-tuning logging:

 ```python
 from stela import settings